goharbor/terraform-provider-harbor/docs/resources/robot_account.md

 - pull repository on project "main"
 - push repository on project "main"

-For a full list of available actions and resources have a look at: https://github.com/goharbor/harbor/blob/master/src/common/rbac/const.go

 ## Argument Reference
 The following arguments are supported: